eugeniafeng/Flixster/README.md

 * [ ] Improved the user interface by experimenting with styling and coloring.
 * [x] Apply rounded corners for the poster or background images using [Glide transformations](https://guides.codepath.org/android/Displaying-Images-with-the-Glide-Library#transformations)
 * [x] Apply the popular [View Binding annotation library](http://guides.codepath.org/android/Reducing-View-Boilerplate-with-ViewBinding) to reduce boilerplate code.
-* [ ] Allow video trailers to be played in full-screen using the YouTubePlayerView from the details screen.
+* [x] Allow video trailers to be played in full-screen using the YouTubePlayerView from the details screen.

 The following **additional** features are implemented:

-* [x] Allow user to view vote count and release date within separate activity
+* [x] Allow user to view vote count and release date within separate activity and position overview under the lower of the release date or the image.
+* [x] Implement the same tap-to-play YouTube functionality from the landscape view of the movies list.
+* [x] Display a “play” overlay image over the backdrop on the details activity as a visual cue to the user.

 ## Video Walkthrough